-One of our production facilities qualifies as a "benefited enterprise" under the Law for the Encouragement of Capital Investments, 1959, as amended in 2005, or the Investment Law, which provides certain tax benefits to investment programs of an "approved enterprise" or "benefited enterprise."
+One of our production facilities qualifies as a "benefited enterprise" under the Law for the Encouragement of Capital Investments, 5719-1959, as amended in 2005, or the Investment Encouragement Law, which provides certain tax benefits to investment programs of an "approved enterprise" or "benefited enterprise."
 Our benefited enterprise was converted from a previously approved enterprise program pursuant to the approval of the Israel Tax Authority that we received in September 2006.
-The period of tax benefits for the benefited enterprise has not yet commenced and will expire no later than 2016 (as further discussed below).
-We have elected 2012 as the base year for the second benefited period.
+As of yet, it was not necessary for us to utilize these tax benefits.
+In the event that we do not commence use of the tax benefits until the 2017 tax year (the "Expiration Date"), the tax benefits granted to our benefited enterprise shall expire.

-The Investment Law stipulates criteria for investment programs qualified to receive tax benefits, which, if qualified, are referred to as a "benefited enterprise."
-Companies that meet those criteria may claim the tax benefits (as further discussed below) offered by the Investment Law directly in its tax returns (and there is no need to obtain prior approval to qualify for the benefits).
+The Investment Encouragement Law stipulates certain criteria which need be met with respect to investment programs carried out by an enterprise, in order for such an enterprise to be classified as a "benefited enterprise".
+Israeli resident companies which own benefited enterprise are generally classified as Benefited Companies.
+Benefited Companies may claim tax benefits (as further discussed below) granted by the Investment Encouragement Law in its tax returns (and there is no need to obtain prior approval to qualify for such benefits).
 There is no requirement to file reports with the Investment Center.
-Audits are the responsibility of the Israeli Income Tax Authorities as part of their tax audits.
-Companies may also approach the Israeli Tax Authority for a pre-ruling regarding their eligibility for benefits under the Investment Law.
+Audits are the responsibility of the Israeli Income Tax Authority as part of their tax audits.
+Companies may also approach the Israeli Tax Authority for a preruling regarding their eligibility for benefits under the Investment Encouragement Law.

-A company that owns an approved enterprise is eligible for governmental grants, but may elect to receive an alternative package comprised of tax benefits, referred to as the "alternative benefits track."
-The tax benefits of a benefited enterprise include lower tax rates or no tax depending on the area and the track chosen, lower tax rates on dividends and accelerated depreciation.
-In order to receive benefits in the grant track or the alternative benefit track, the industrial enterprise must contribute to the economic independence of the Israeli economy, be competitive and contribute to the gross local product in one of the manners stipulated in the Investment Law.
+A company that owns an approved enterprise is eligible for governmental grants, but may elect to receive an alternative package comprised of tax benefits, referred to as the "previous alternative benefits track".
+The tax benefits of an approved enterprise include lower tax rates or no tax depending on the area and the track chosen, lower tax rates on dividends and accelerated depreciation.
+In order to receive benefits in the grant track or the alternative benefit track, the industrial enterprise must contribute to the economic independence of the Israeli economy, be competitive and contribute to the gross local product in one of the manners stipulated in the Investment Encouragement Law.
 Tax benefits would be available, subject to certain conditions (described below), to production facilities that generally derive more than 25% of their annual revenue from export, or that do not derive 75% or more of their annual revenue in a single market.

 On September 20, 2006, we received a pre-ruling from the Israeli Tax Authority confirming that our most recent investment program will be deemed a "benefited enterprise" instead of its former "approved enterprise" status.
 Pursuant to such pre-ruling, the former approved enterprise status of that investment plan was terminated by the Investment Center.
-The benefited enterprise status granted to our investment program provides for a tax exemption on undistributed earnings derived from the program for two years and a reduced tax rate for the remainder of the benefit period (see below).
-The benefit period with respect to such program has not yet commenced, and will expire no later than 2016.
-The second benefited period with a respect to such program has not yet commenced, and will expire no later than 2023.
+The benefited enterprise status granted to our investment program provides for a tax exemption on undistributed earnings derived from the program for two years and a reduced tax rate for five additional years (i.e., a total benefits period of seven years).
+However, the benefits period with respect to such program has not yet commenced, and therefore will expire on the Expiration Date, unless such period commences prior to the Expiration Date In the event that the benefits period commences prior to the Expiration Date, such period will lapse no later than the end of the 2024 tax year.